Neduzen/lhvpetecon-surface/README.md

 * Satellite image classification is done by using the Google Earth Engine Python API in python.
 The underlying code can be found in the "LandcoverClassification-EarthEngine" folder.<br />
 * Data aggregation for the analyses in our PNAS Nexus publication was conducted with ArcGIS Python scripts.
 The underlying code can be found in the "ArcPy" folder.<br />
 * Data analysis for our PNAS Nexus publication was performed with Stata scripts.
-The underlying code can be found in the "Stata" folder.<br />
+The underlying code can be found in the "Stata" folder.
+* The TIF and CSV files needed for replicating our analyses in the PNAS Nexus publication are available in the "Replication_Files" folder.<br />

 ## Instructions for Satellite Image Classification